betterscientificsoftware/bssw.io/CuratedContent/HPCBestPracticesWebinars.md

-# Putting The HPC Best Practices Webinar Series in Motion
+# Producing a Webinar Series: Webinar Process

-Do you want to know what it takes to put in place a series of webinars focusing on software development methodologies, tools and experiences to improve developer productivity and software sustainability?
+Do you want to know what it takes to put in place a series of webinars?
 In this note we introduce the *machinery* behind the [HPC Best Practices (HPC-BP) Webinars Series](https://ideas-productivity.org/events/hpc-best-practices-webinars).